malik-nisarahmad/BRICK-BREAKER-GAME-WITH-ADVANCED-GRAPHICS/README.markdown

 **Brick Breaker Championship** is a love letter to arcade fans and code enthusiasts.
 With its vibrant visuals, buttery-smooth physics, and a cursor that feels alive, it’s a showcase of creativity and technical prowess.
 Whether you’re vibing in **Neon Surge** or battling in **Challenge** mode, this game delivers pure, unfiltered fun.

 **Ready to break the mold?** Clone the repo and start smashing! 🚀

----

-*Built with 🔥 by Team404 for the Spring 2025 OOP Hackathon.
-Star us on GitHub! ⭐*